echoflying/helloworld/README.md

    - direct access variable in eather class, or
    - use method call to encapsulate the detail

    we use 2nd method in the demo code.

 ### Note:
 - The "default way" Streamlit use to connect input widgets to st.session_state via "keywords" is a BAD concept.
-  Hide in another global session variable and pass to on_change args is better.
+  Hided in another global session variable and pass to on_change args is better.